no-emoji

 Rule Details

-The purpose of this rule is to discourage the use of raw emojis in Markdown files and encourage the use of the :smiley:
+The main purpose of this rule is to discourage the use of raw (Unicode) emojis in Markdown files and encourage the use of the :smiley:-style shortcode syntax for better:

-For a full list of supported emojis, you can refer to the Emoji Cheat Sheet or emoji-cheat-sheet.
+For a full list of supported emojis, refer to:

 Examples